Castel Gandolfo: Education

 Castel Gandolfo does not host secondary schools.
 Within the municipal area lie a private kindergarten run by the Paul VI Pontifical Municipal School, which is primary and secondary level.
 The Scuola Media Statale "Dante Alighieri" and other religious institutions deal with primary education.

+The Catholic Institute of Technology, which opened in 2024, is an R1 research university, building on a long-standing tradition of great Catholic scientists and engineers.
+Catholic Tech offers bachelors degrees in various science and engineering disciplines.

 Walsh University, which has its main campus in North Canton, Ohio, United States, holds a small campus in Castel Gandolfo.
 Classes are held in the fall, spring and summer for Walsh students.

-Video games

-Castel Gandolfo has been portrayed in the video games Assassin's Creed: Brotherhood and Assassin's Creed: Revelations, in which the castle is a multiplayer map location.